Margaret Greville: Life

 In 1891, Margaret Anderson married the Hon.
 Ronald Greville (1864–1908).
 In 1906, her father purchased Polesden Lacey in Great Bookham, Surrey for her and her husband.
 Her husband died two years later, and her father (who also lived at Polesden Lacey) in 1913.
 Margaret became known at Polesden Lacey as a society hostess; and was a close friend of Queen Mary.
 She received proposals of marriage from Sir Evelyn Ruggles-Brise and (in 1917) from Sir John Simon, but declined both.

 She was named a Dame Commander of the Order of the British Empire (DBE) in 1922.

-Writing in 1933, Jean, wife of Sir Ian Hamilton wrote that at a dinner, Violet Bonham-Carter had 'a violent discussion' with Greville about how Hitler was threatening Jewish people.
-In the 1934, Greville attended a Nuremberg Rally, and returned to England reportedly 'full of enthusiasm for Hitler'.
+Writing in 1933, Jean, wife of Sir Ian Hamilton wrote that at a dinner, Violet Bonham-Carter had "a violent discussion" with Greville about how Hitler was threatening Jewish people.
+In 1934, Greville attended a Nuremberg Rally, and returned to England reportedly "full of enthusiasm for Hitler", and visited Germany twice more in the late 1930s.

 Death and bequests

 Greville and her husband had no children.
 She died in 1942, and is buried in the grounds of Polesden Lacey.

 She bequeathed the house with its contents (described in an inventory completed in 1943) and estate at Polesden Lacey to the National Trust in memory of her father.
 Among the various items, paintings and other works are generally referred to as the "McEwan bequest", and are listed on the Art UK website with the text "bequeathed with Polesden Lacey by Dame Margaret Greville, in memory of her father William McEwan, 1942".

 She bequeathed all her jewels to Queen Elizabeth (later the Queen Mother), including a diamond necklace reputedly belonging to Marie Antoinette, a pair of diamond chandelier earrings and selection of tiaras and a ruby necklace by Boucheron, all of which remain in the possession of the British royal family.
 The jewellery was presented in a black tin box.
 To this day, the full extent of the collection is still not known.

-One notable item of jewellery is the honeycomb-patterned diamond tiara (often referred to as the "Greville Tiara") which was a favourite of the Queen Mother, and in recent years has been worn frequently by Camilla, Duchess of Cornwall.
+One notable item of jewellery is the honeycomb-patterned diamond tiara (often referred to as the "Greville Tiara") which was a favourite of the Queen Mother, and in recent years has been worn frequently by Queen Camilla.

-Another tiara, the Greville Emerald Kokoshnik tiara, was worn by Princess Eugenie at her wedding to Jack Brooksbank in October 2018.
+Another tiara, the Greville emerald Kokoshnik tiara, was worn by Princess Eugenie at her wedding to Jack Brooksbank in October 2018.
 The platinum and diamond tiara was made by Parisian jeweller Boucheron in 1919.
 It features a 93.70 carat cabochon cut emerald in the centre surrounded by a halo of rose cut diamonds and six smaller emeralds graduating either side of the large central emerald.